-This course is a superb opportunity to tailor a personalised course of study to meet your needs.
+This course is an ideal opportunity to tailor a personalised course of study to meet your needs.

-Students can take modules from any of the ETS departments – Old and New Testament, Systematic Theology, Church History, Apologetics, Practical Theology and the ETS Centre for Mission.
+Students can take modules from any of the ETS departments: Old and New Testament, Systematic Theology, Church History, Apologetics and Practical Theology.

 In keeping with the flexible nature of the Individual Study Programme, ISP courses can be taken at one of two levels:

 - Auditor: Students attend class but are not required to complete coursework or take end of semester examinations.

 - Degree Credit: Students complete coursework and take end of semester examinations and are assessed to the standard required by the Bachelor of Theology Programme.

 The ISP is very flexible.
 It may be undertaken part-time or full-time, and often ranges from one semester to two years depending on the number of selected modules or courses.